Should It Be Created?

 There is an explosion of innovation in the medical uses of technology.
 It probably won’t be long before prosthetic limbs are indistinguishable from the original.
 Innovative ways of delivering drug therapy to target cells is emerging.
 One day there may be nanobots available, small ‘machines’ designed to seek out say cancer cells and repair them, or perhaps designed to improve our memory, eye sight, hearing, muscle strength, intelligence… Would this be bad?
 I for one would welcome anything that improves my memory and intelligence!
 But, what are the consequences?
 Should this be invented?

 Hopefully young people flowing through our education system are being exposed to ethical learning scenarios and dilemmas.
-Future iStock_000023020317Mediumscientists are in our grade one classes today and they need to learn to question innovations and inventions and learn to have the wisdom and strength to know when to appose them versus pursue them.
+Future scientists are in our grade one classes today and they need to learn to question innovations and inventions and learn to have the wisdom and strength to know when to appose them versus pursue them.
 With how fast things are changing through new inventions being created, this should be a growing area of importance and concern where we are learning to ask ‘Should it be created?’.

 Comments